ValiantTechnology/yelp-php/README.md

 ## Business Search
 Returns up to 1000 businesses based on the provided search criteria.
 Each API call is limited to a maximum of 50 results, so use the `offset` parameter to access results beyond the initial 50 returned.

-The following example will query the API for the 5 closest restuarants within 500 meters of zip code 10001.
+The following example will query the API for the 5 closest restaurants within 500 meters of zip code 10001, sorted by distance.
 ```
 // parameters for testing
 $searchParams = [